Who is this book for?

 Who is the publisher?

-Taylor & Francis Group, which publishes books for all levels of academic study and professional development.
+Taylor & Francis Group is the publisher, and they publish books for all levels of academic study and professional development.
 Their imprints include Routledge, CRC Press, and more.
+This book is under the CRC Press imprint.

 Who are the authors?